Islandora-Collaboration-Group/ISLE/docs/05_contributor_docs/contributor_build_guide.md

 _Expectations:  It can take an up to an average of **2 -4 hours** to read this documentation and complete this installation.
 Highly dependent on the Developer's local laptop and Internet speed._

-**Caution**: This guide is recommended for ISLE Committers or Developers only and not for end-users.
+**Caution**: This guide is recommended for ISLE Contributors or Developers only and not for end-users.

-ISLE Committers are to follow this guide to build the five Docker ISLE images using the `docker-compose-build.yml` file.
+ISLE Contributors are to follow this guide to build the five Docker ISLE images using the `docker-compose-build.yml` file.

 Developers can follow this guide if they have edited their Dockerfiles with custom software and they then can push to their own Docker image repository.